dicebear/dicebear/apps/docs/pages/start/for-ai-assistants/index.md

 ::: details What changed in 11.0.0

-The animated styles describe their motion in the definition, and the core plays it through the `animation` option: `true` plays every animation of a style, a name or a list of names plays a subset, and `animationSpeed` sets the pace.
+The animated styles describe their motion in the definition, and the core plays it through the `animation` option: `true` plays every animation of a style, `${name}Animation` switches one of them by name, and `animationSpeed` or `${name}AnimationSpeed` set the pace.
 The `animationVariant` option and the `animation` tag from 10.x are gone; passing them renders the static avatar.
 Nothing else changed, and the static output of every style is byte-identical to 10.x.

 :::